pivotal/docs-tap/scst-scan/custom-ivs-samples.md

 # Configure your custom ImageVulnerabilityScan samples for Supply Chain Security Tools - Scan

-This topic lists sample ImageVulnerabilityScans using various scanners and associated secrets.
-You can use the samples in this topic with the following scanners:
+This topic lists sample ImageVulnerabilityScans using various scanners and if required, their associated secrets.
+You can use the samples in this topic for the following scanners:

 - Carbon Black
 - Snyk
+- Trivy

 For information about integrating your own scanner see [Integrate your own scanner](./app-scanning-alpha.hbs.md#integrate-your-own-scanner)